aqeedah/Delta-demo/README.md

 # Delta-demo
-This is a repo for practicing git and github
+This is a repo for practicing git and github.